District of Columbia Divorce Laws

 You can find more information about legal separation and divorce here at FindLaw.
 Divorce is a major decision and the legal process is long and complicated.
 For specific questions, we recommend speaking with a local divorce lawyer.

-Whether you have already decided to get divorced, have just been served with divorce papers, or are considering it, it helps to understand the laws and procedures in your jurisdiction.
-Get started today by having a D.C.-area divorce lawyer evaluate your situation at absolutely no charge to you.
+Whether you've already decided to get divorced, have just been served with divorce papers, or are considering it, it helps to understand the laws and procedures in your jurisdiction.
+Get started today by having a D.C.-area divorce lawyer evaluate your situation.